Last updated on January 13th, 2020 at 07:27 pm

-Before we were debt free, I had this idea in my head of what debt free would look like.
-I had this dream idea that we wouldn’t have to worry about paying the bills anymore.
-My husband would work a 40 hour work week and we would have money and time to spare.
-We would live on a small acreage with farm animals and a huge garden to give us fresh food.
-I could go on but you get the idea I was thinking of a debt free utopia.
-Not at all realistic.
+Before we were debt-free, I had this idea in my head that once we were debt-free, we would never worry about money again.
+My husband would work a 40 hour work week, and we would have money and time to spare.
+We would live on a small acreage with farm animals and a vast garden to give us fresh food.
+I could go on, but you get the idea.
+I was thinking of a debt-free utopia; not at all realistic.

-Now that we are debt free I know that although certain elements of my debt free dreaming were true most were not.
+Now that we are free of debt I know that although some aspects of my debt free dreaming were right, most were not.

-My husband and I still talk frequently about how much money is coming in and setting priorities for where it will go.
+My husband and I always talk frequently about how much money is coming in and setting priorities for where it will go.

-Our budget is a simple piece of typed paper broken into monthly recurring payments like property taxes, insurance, utilities, and other set payments as well as a set amount of money for food, clothing and other more flexible yet still needed expenses.
-When we get slack on keeping ourselves accountable to our budget we spend way more than we should and end up not reaching the financial goals we desire to reach.
+Our budget is a simple piece of typed paper broken into monthly recurring payments like property taxes, insurance, utilities, and other set payments as well as a set amount of money for food, clothing and other more flexible (yet still needed) expenses.
+When we get slack on keeping ourselves accountable to our budget, we spend way more than we should and end up not reaching the financial goals we desire to achieve.

 The pay off was a hubby who enjoys his work days more and is home with his family more hours per week.
 The cost was that we broke even financially, meaning the cut in pay equaled the payments we no longer pay.
 Our budget is essentially just as tight without payments as it was when we had payments.

-My husband’s basic pay each month pays for our “need budget” basically our food, shelter and transportation bills with little wiggle room for other bills.
+My husband’s basic pay each month pays for our “needs budget”–mainly our food, shelter and transportation bills with little wiggle room for other bills.

-My husband also often receives overtime, and as of late a I receive a small amount of monthly income from my blogging.
+My husband also often receives overtime and I earn a small yet above minimum wage income from blogging.
 These streams of income plus bonuses my husband sometimes receives at work pay for our “unexpected emergency needs” and a few things from our “want it” list.
-(I plan to write more on how we budget for these in a future post)

 We feel pretty blessed to meet and sometimes exceed our bills each month.
 God is faithful to provide for His people.

-We live in a very average home that we bought for just under $10,000 dollars, nope I did not forget a zero we bought the home for ten thousand dollars, then spent 2 years and $30,000 remodeling it from top to bottom by ourselves.
+We live in a very average home that we bought for just under 10,000 dollars–nope, I did not forget a zero.
+We purchased the house for ten thousand dollars, then spent two years and $30,000 remodeling it from top to bottom by ourselves.

-We got a home for under $10,000 because it is in a so so neighborhood.
-In fact the house next door to us is quite the sight to behold (the picture with this post shows just a bit of what our neighbor’s home looks like, that is the view out my dining room window).
+We got a home for under $10,000 because it is in a so-so neighborhood.
+In fact, the house next door to us is quite the sight to behold (the picture above this section is the view of the house next door from my dining room window)

-We really don’t mind though as the location is so near to everything it saves us a lot of time commuting giving us more time at home together and we set out on our journey to being debt free to do just that to have more family time.
+We really don’t mind though as the location is so near to everything it saves us a lot of time commuting, giving us more time at home together and we set out on our journey to being debt free to do that in order to have more family time.

-Before being debt free with a 3 month emergency fund that type of statement would have sent me into worry mode.
+Before being debt-free with a three month emergency fund and multiple income streams, that type of statement would have sent me into worry mode.

-Now with no payments and 3 months worth of income stored away, I just looked at my husband and said “God’s got this, no worries you are a great nurse, we will be okay” and I 100% meant it and slept peacefully that night.
+Now with no payments and three months’ worth of income stored away and more than one source of income, I just looked at my husband and said, “God’s got this, no worries.
+You are a great nurse, we will be okay,” and I 100% meant it and slept peacefully that night.

 Everything did work out and he is still working.